 Study after study has shown that the presence of an animal in a therapy or intervention program reduces stress, lowers blood pressure, and releases happiness and relaxation in the patient.
 Patients find to be more calming than traditional therapy or intervention, as therapy animals are gentle and nonjudgmental.
 This is especially important for people who suffer from social anxiety, autism, or other conditions or traumas that prevent them from fully opening up to a human therapist.

-Llamas - Mystics of Andes :: Redwood Regional Park Oakland, CA
+Llamas - Mystics of the Andes :: Redwood Regional Park Oakland, CA

 We offer a class and a llama hike experience in nature, in the forest of redwoods.
 These are educational and animal assisted interventions at Redwood Park, EBRPD, Oakland, CA. .

 Reserve your participation.
-Click on the buttons to see the schedule and registration for Llamas - Mystics of Andes through East Bay Regional Park.
+Click on to see the schedule and registration for Llamas - Mystics of the Andes through East Bay Regional Park EBRP.